CISRS SCAFFOLDING ADVANCED

 NVQ Diploma Level 3

-The advanced package includes one Level 3 Onsite Assessment/Witness Statement service and one Level 3 Portfolio Assessment.
-As part of the package, delegates will be issued with a blank NVQ portfolio on the final day of the Advanced and receive an NVQ induction from our Assessor.
+On the final day of the Advanced, delegates will be issued with a blank NVQ portfolio and receive an NVQ induction from our Assessor.
 During the induction the Assessor will answer any questions and help delegates to make a start on the job knowledge questions in their portfolio.
-The Assessor may also carry out a professional discussion).
+(The Assessor may also carry out a professional discussion).
 Delegates will then be expected to complete the portfolio in their own time; their Assessor will be available to provide information, advice and guidance via telephone or email.

 PLEASE NOTE: A charge for the Assessors time will be made should the delegate wish to make an appointment to have a portfolio pre-assessment check.